Customization

 Top-level

-Processes only layers at the top of the layer tree (i.e. layers inside any group layer are excluded).
+Processes only top-level images/layers (i.e. images/layers inside any folder/group layer are excluded).

 Processes only visible layers.